 Down at the bottom of the Pass is the Snake River.
-We stopped at the Emily Stevens Park and walked over the Snake River and just enjoyed the scenery.
-The snow covered Teton range was spectacular in the sunlight!
+We stopped at Emily Stevens Park and walked over the Snake River and just enjoyed the scenery.
+The snow-covered Teton range was spectacular in the sunlight!

 We arrived at Parkway Inn and settled in for the next few days.

 And that’s our Yellowstone arrival and day 1!